FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 __Treatment__: Assign a temporary or cross-functional team to handle the security tasks until the position is filled.

 __Treatment Schedule and Cost__: \
-Role of CISO should be in charge of candidate selection, CIO in charge of CISO selection support, and COO in charge of budget aproval decision for new hire.
-The initial estimated average time is 3 ~ 6 months (Statista, 2024) and cost of 76,000$ (ZipRecruiter, 2024).
+Role of CISO should be in charge of candidate selection, CIO in charge of selection support, and COO in charge of budget aproval decision for new hire.
+The initial estimated average time is 3 ~ 6 months to staff (Statista, 2024) and cost of 76,000$ per year (ZipRecruiter, 2024) for a new hire.

 ## Recommended controls
 #### What to not expect from the following recommendations: